scalastyle/scalastyle.github.com/index.markdown

 For the version 0.1.0 rules, see [0.1.0 Implemented Rules](rules-0.1.0.html).

 ### Questions and comments

-If you have any questions, please see [Scalastyle users Google groups](https://groups.google.com/forum/#!forum/scalastyle-users)
+If you have any questions or comments, please see [Scalastyle users Google groups](https://groups.google.com/forum/#!forum/scalastyle-users)

 ### Github repositories